FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

 > *No one is born into this world to be alone.*
 > <div align="right">— Eiichiro Oda</div>

 Hi!
 My name is Flor Vega Castillo.
-I'm a Master in Public Administration student at Montana State University.
+I'm a Master in Public Administration student at Montana State University,USA.
 I hold an MSc in Public Relations from Montana State University - Billings, USA, and a BSc in Communication Sciences from Cesar Vallejo University, Peru.
-With nearly a decade of experience in communications and a solid background in community outreach, content development, relationship and community building and public services popularization, I believe there are always new ways to connect.
+With nearly a decade of experience in communications and a solid background in community outreach, content development, relationship and community building and public services popularization, I believe there are always new ways to connect at a deeper and more meaningful level.